Simon Fraser of Lovat: Later life

 In April 1761, the Duke of Argyll (who had opposed Fraser's standing for election) died.
-The next month Fraser was elected unopposed to the House of Commons seat of Inverness-shire, one day after his return from North America.
+The next month, Fraser was elected unopposed to the House of Commons seat of Inverness-shire, one day after his return from North America.
 He was re-elected three times, and remained a representative until his death.
 This is despite often being absent from the seat.
 A history of the House of Commons for this period notes 'a brief visit' in 1766, as well as his absence in Portugal in 1768.
 Indeed, he may have been the British Ambassador there in this period, since another source states he was representing the British Government in Lisbon in 1770.

-In 1774 the Lovat estates were restored to him (but not the title).
+In 1774, the Lovat estates were restored to him (but not the title).
 This was a full decade before other forfeited estates were restored, and was a measure of Fraser's service for the Crown.
 He nevertheless felt proud of his Scottish identity.
 In 1778, he was the founding member and first president of the Highland Society of London.
-Its overall aim was to 'promote the Interests of the Highlands', with its particular goals being to repeal the ban on Highland dress being worn, the promotion of Gaelic language, music and literature, establishing schools, agricultural improvement, the relief of distressed Highlanders, and 'keeping up the Martial Spirit; and rewarding the gallant achievements of the Highland Corps'.
+Its overall aim was to 'promote the Interests of the Highlands', with its particular goals being to repeal the ban on Highland dress being worn, the promotion of the Scottish Gaelic language, music and literature, establishing schools, agricultural improvement, the relief of distressed Highlanders, and 'keeping up the Martial Spirit; and rewarding the gallant achievements of the Highland Corps'.
 His half brother Archibald joined the Society in the same year.

 Fraser married Catherine Bristow, but they had no children together.
 He died in London in 1782 at the age of 56.
 His later life was marked by social respectability, albeit with some debt to his name.
 His half-brother, Archibald Campbell Fraser of Lovat, succeeded him as the 20th MacShimidh, or Chief of Clan Fraser.

 Fraser in fiction

 Simon Fraser appears twice in fiction, but each time in an unflattering light.
 He is a character in the novel Catriona written in 1893 by Robert Louis Stevenson.
 (Events and characters in the novel relate to the Appin Murder).
 He and his father, Simon "The Old Fox", appear as characters in Diana Gabaldon's 1992 novel Dragonfly in Amber, the second novel in her Outlander series.
 In it, "The Old Fox" is the grandsire of Jamie Fraser and Lovat is his half-uncle, an indecisive young man, easily manipulated.
-Lovat is played by James Parris in Season 2 of the television series Outlander.
+Lovat is played by James Parris in season 2 of the television series Outlander.